CERLA as amended by the Superfund Amendments and Reauthorization Act (SARA)

 § 120(d): Assessment and Evaluation of Federal Facilities on the Docket

-EPA shall take steps to ensure that each Federal Facility on the docket be accorded a Preliminary Assessment (PA).
-After the PA, EPA, where appropriate, shall evaluate facilities for inclusion on the NPL.
-In determining on the NPL, EPA shall use the same criteria used for private sites.
+EPA shall take steps to assure that for each Federal Facility on the docket, the associated Federal agency will conduct a Preliminary Assessment (PA).
+Executive Order 12580 delegates the authority to carry out PAs to Executive Branch agencies for facilities under their jurisdiction, custody, or control.
+EPA believes that 18 months normally should be enough time to complete the PA.
+After the PA, the Federal agency may, if warranted, perform a Site Investigation (SI) to gather sampling data.
+Following the PA and SI, EPA, where appropriate, shall evaluate facilities for inclusion on the NPL.
+In determining what sites will be placed on the NPL, EPA shall use the same criteria used for private sites.
 EPA also may consider whether the facility has an arrangement with EPA or the state to clean up the facility under a non-CERCLA authority.
-EPA shall evaluate any facility on the docket that is the subject of a petition from the Governor of a State (Read more: The National Priorities List for Uncontrolled Hazardous Waste Sites; Listing and Deletion Policy for Federal Facilities)
+In some circumstances, NPL-caliber sites are not listed on the NPL but are instead addressed through Other Cleanup Activities such as state-lead cleanups or federal facility-lead cleanups.

 § 120(e): Steps Required for Remedial Actions at Federal Facilities Listed on the NPL